Correcting Common Misconceptions About the “Minimum Viable Product”

 Today, if people can’t easily figure out how to use a product, they will move on.
 If they don’t see value quickly, they will move on.
 Because of that, you need to make an MVP that gets the job done quickly and easily.

 Digital products are not a one-and-done build.
-No matter how much experience you have with digital products, there will be features you miss or get wrong in your first version.
+No matter how much experience you have, there will be features you miss or get wrong in your first version.

 The Perfect Product